 We're currently updating the sign up page for round 2, but if you want to get an application in to us early, you can sign up on the Niche Site Coaching homepage (note: it says the program is full, but you can still enter your name and email anyways to get information about applying!).

 Even though coaching and consulting is not really a form of passive income, because it's something that makes me feel really good I definitely don't mind devoting a few hours a week to it.

 On to a topic of something much more passive, my niche sites enjoyed a record month of earnings in March.

-My primary form of income for my niche sites is still Adsense, but I've made a few tweaks and changes to the placement of the ads themselves that have made a dramatic effect on my earnings (from an average of $8.00 to over $20.00 per day), as outlined in my latest niche site update.
+My primary form of income for my niche sites is still Adsense, but I've made a few tweaks and changes to the placement of the ads themselves that have made a dramatic effect on my earnings (from an average of $8.00 to over $20.00 per day).

 I've also been exploring other avenues of income for my niche sites as well.
 On my security guard training website, I about to launch a campaign to promote a company directory listing on the site, which I'm very excited about.

 On another niche site (that I haven't revealed on SPI, but I'll tell you that it's in the wedding industry), I hired a couple of designers to actually create a product to sell on the website, and I sold a couple of those products in March already.